 Thinking about that popular beach spot?
 Just remember that public beach access means that people are free to roam the shores as they normally would!
-If you have picked your date during peak beach season you may have strangers walking by your ceremony, kids laughing and screaming and music playing in the background.
-Try moving up or down the coastline from that central hotspot and the traffic will be less intense and have fewer people in the surrounding area.
+If you have picked your date during peak beach season you may have strangers walking by your ceremony, kids laughing and screaming, and music playing in the background.
+Try moving up or down the coastline from that central hotspot and the traffic will be less intense and there will be fewer people in the surrounding area.

-Here in Florida we know one rule for weather – it changes by the hour!
+Here in Florida, we know one rule for weather – it changes by the hour!
 It could be sunny one minute and downpour the next.
-Make sure that you have a back-up plan in case of inclement weather.
-If possible, plan your ceremony in the morning or in the late afternoon – chances are higher for you missing that afternoon shower!
+Make sure that you have a backup plan in case of inclement weather.
+If possible, plan your ceremony in the morning or in the late afternoon – chances are higher that you will miss that afternoon shower!

 Another key factor to remember is the tide.
-When it high tide?
+When is high tide?
 Is there enough beach at high tide to fit everyone?
-You or our planner should be looking into these and keeping up to date records of this so that you can make any last-minute adjustments as needed!
+You or our planner should be looking into these and keeping up-to-date records of this so that you can make any last-minute adjustments as needed!